Lonely On Valentine's Day? Celebrate Love That Reaches Beyond Romance

 But I have to remind myself that "relationship status" isn't any kind of miracle cure.
 I've met plenty of lonely people who are married, and they can't even think to themselves, "Maybe when I find someone I'll be happier."
 They did, and it didn't work.

 The truth is — the majority of our life is not spent with weak knees and butterflies, because no one would get anything done.
-One of my favorite authors is the French philosopher Alain de Botton.
+One of my favorite authors is the Swiss-born British philosopher Alain de Botton.
 In his novel The Course of Love, he writes about our shallow understanding of real-life intimacy:

 "What we typically call love is only the start of love," he says.
 And one of the cruelest games we play on young couples is suggesting this transitory state is supposed to last.